 One school of thought follows the work of psychologist C.G.
 Jung.
 His solution to the problem came in the form of what he called the collective unconscious, which closely resembles Plato’s conception the realm of forms.
 To grossly simplify his theory (it is definitely more nuanced than a blog post could describe), all of us have a connection to a world of archetypes, archetypes that live in the shadow realms of dreams, and the transcendent experiences of mystical states.
 While these archetypes are universal, their expression from individual to individual, and culture to culture, are unique, accounting for the apparent differences in myths.
 These unique expressions are called archetypal images.

 Other cultures may unite the womb/tomb into one image.
-On Tantric Tuesdays, Kali has been a featured guest.
-Kali who devours is also Mother Kali, who nurtures.
+The Hindu goddess Kali is one example; the Kali who devours is also Mother Kali, who nurtures.
 Likewise, in Norse mythology, the goddess Freyja is as much a goddess of love and sex, as she is war and death.

 It’s simply this: people move.
 We’ve moved for resources, we’ve moved for trade, we’ve moved for conquest, we’ve moved for sex, we’ve moved for love.
 The very fact that I could talk about Kali and Frejya in the same breath shows how I’m a product of dispersion.
 And what do we take with us?
 We take our stories, and we take our storytellers, whether we call them Shamans, Elders or Priests.